 EaseUS Data Recovery Wizard for Mac: Your Data Recovery Companion

 In the case of reinstalling macOS, you can recover your lost files.
 Surprised?
 It's high time you turn your head towards the best software in town that will help you regain, or shall we say, "recover" all of your files after you are done reinstalling your macOS.

-A long cry from a perfect solution, the world's most potent & dependable tool for retrieving lost or deleted Mac files is Data Recovery Wizard for Mac, and it does it in just three simple steps.
+A long cry from a perfect solution, the world's most potent & dependable tool for restoring deleted files on Mac is EaseUS Data Recovery Wizard for Mac, and it does it in just three simple steps.

 Additionally, it searches deeper into storage devices than any other Mac data recovery program, ensuring the most outstanding results.
 There is no harm to the original data, and your personal information is safe.
 It's the first and only program that works with the T2 chip encryption problem.